aimms/documentation/dataexchange/api.rst

     :param emptyIdentifiers: indicates whether all identifiers referred in the mapping should be emptied prior to reading the file
     :param emptySets: indicates whether all domain and range sets referred in the mapping should be emptied prior to reading the file
     :param resetCounters: indicates whether to reset all counters for :token:`iterative-binds-to` indices prior to reading the file
     :param version: The version name of the dataset to be read.
+If this string is empty or ommitted, the last version will be selected.

 .. js:function::  dex::WriteToDataSource(dexconFile,mappingName,version)